TaheerAhmed/VoiceGPT/README.md

 <h1>Voice GPT</h1>

 <h3>Video Demo<h3/>
-Check out this video demo to see Voice GPT in action:
+Check out this video demo to see Voice GPT in action:(this video has audio soo turn it on)

 https://user-images.githubusercontent.com/85991537/230696344-0a7d6a95-b4be-48e6-bca9-821fa5b62976.mp4